erjiang/tuntuntun/README.md

 tuntuntun
 =========

-The goal of **tuntuntun** (t^3 or t cubed or tubed) is to implement an abstraction on top of ICMP/TCP/UDP in order to multiplex multiple network connections into one connection at the packet level.
-That is, with a local machine will be able to utilize multiple connections to surf the Internet with the assistance of a remote machine also using tuntuntun.
+The goal of **tuntuntun** (or "ttt") is to implement an abstraction on top of IPv4 in order to multiplex multiple network connections into one connection at the packet level.
+That is, a local machine will be able to utilize multiple connections to surf the Internet with the assistance of a remote machine also using tuntuntun.